-- Do not dwell on the story for too long, as that can create a lasting impression on your child’s mind.
+- Do not dwell on a story for too long, as that can create a lasting impression on your child’s mind.

 Use discretion to pick stories you think that your child will enjoy.
-Remember to narrate the story in an interesting way to make it less scary for younger children.
+Remember to narrate the story in an interesting way to make it less bone-chilling for younger children.

-What kind of scary stories do your kids like?
+What kind of scary and goosebumps-inducing stories do your kids like?
 Tell us about it in the comments section below.